DarshanKumarR/Data-Analytics-Project---HR-Attrition-Prediction/README.md

 Aim of the project: To identify the feature affecting employee’s attrition and predict the future attrition.

-Objectives of the project:  The reasons for the attrition are somehow complicated, and that they differ from organization to organization and from country to country, reckoning on the work culture.
-The main objective of the project is to find out the features affecting attrition and how we can reduce the attrition rate in the future.
+Objectives of the project:  The main objective of the project is to find out the features affecting attrition and how we can reduce the attrition rate in the future.

 Countplot is basically a count of frequency plot in form of a bar graph.
 It plots the count of each category in a separate bar.
 When we use the pandas’ value counts function on any column, It is the same visual form of the value counts function.
 In our data-target variable is left and it is categorical so  we used countplot